Table of Contents

 In addition, the EPA website lists the following U.S. lawn care facts as annual totals and percentages as specified in Redesigning the American Lawn (Yale University Press):

-- 30 to 60% of urban fresh water is used for watering lawns, depending on the city.
+- Urban dwellers use 30 to 60% of urban fresh water for watering lawns, depending on the city.

 - 580,000,000 gallons of gasoline are used for lawnmowers.